A guide to getting braces on your ‘six front teeth’

 There are further limitations to only treating your six front teeth.
 How quickly your teeth move is biologically determined.
 Therefore a short or reduced treatment time may not fully straighten your teeth and they remain slightly crowded.
 Furthermore, when someone smiles more than just their front six teeth are revealed.
 It usually incorporates the front eight to ten teeth and may even include all top teeth.
 Therefore focussing on just the six front teeth will not completely straighten the smile.

-As with all orthodontic treatment, prices may vary for six front teeth braces.
+As with all orthodontic treatments, prices may vary for six front teeth braces.
 As a general guideline, these braces may cost $1500 or more depending on your orthodontist’s fees and your individual needs.

 Consult a specialist orthodontist